Ashland Seniors score come from behind victory

 Gabe Mayer started the game and pitched four innings, gave up one earned run and had four strikeouts.
 In relief, Corey went three innings, surrendered no earned runs and set down two batters on strikes.

-The Seniors were to take part in their league tournament at Nebraska City this past week on June 27 through June 29.
+The Seniors took part in their league tournament at Nebraska City this past week on June 27 through June 29.